Intent: what are we trying to achieve with our curriculum?

 At D’Eyncourt, through our curriculum, we foster an ethos of high expectations and aspirations to ensure all children achieve their full potential.
 We challenge all children to strive for academic, creative, sporting and personal accomplishment within a broad, vibrant and enriched curriculum.

-Our students are given time to explore subjects and develop a deeper understanding.
+During KS1, the focus of the curriculum is on the development of the fundamental skills that will be built up in KS2 when they are applied in additional units of work.
+Our pupils are given time to explore subjects and develop a deeper understanding.
 We celebrate perseverance; resilience and risk taking, ensuring children welcome challenge and are not afraid to make mistakes.
+We aim to help develop a positive and healthy physical and mental outlook in the future and develop essential skills like leadership and teamwork.

 We encourage children to take ownership of and responsibility for their learning, so they have the confidence and curiosity to ask questions, solve problems and respond to quality feedback.
 Children are praised for hard work, determination and having a positive attitude.
 The curriculum celebrates diversity and utilises the skills, knowledge and cultural wealth of the community while supporting the pupils’ spiritual, moral, social and cultural development.

-The English curriculum is taught in mixed age classes through the school (Years 1 and 2, Years 3 and 4 and Years 5 and 6) and the mathematics curriculum are taught in year groups.
+The English and maths curriculum are taught in mixed age classes through the school (Years 1 and 2, Years 3 and 4 and Years 5 and 6).
 In all year groups there are small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.

 Specialist instructors support physical education lessons and all subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Themed weeks and days, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials, books and technology.